All Products

 Note

 After the trigger is created, it is displayed on the Triggers tab.
-To modify or delete a trigger, see Trigger management.
+To modify or delete a trigger, see Trigger Management.

-Step 2: Configure the function's input parameters
+Step 2: Configure the function's entry parameters

 1. On the Code tab of the function details page, click the image.png icon next Test Function and select Configure Test Parameters from the drop-down list.